Eb0nY-April14/wigalleria_v1/README.md

 * It has a feature that saves a user's delivery info in his profile if he opts in using the check box provided for a faster checkout any time he visits the store again.
 * If a user is logged in while purchasing product(s) and his delivery details has been saved the first time he made an order, during checkout, the delivery details which has been saved already in the user's profile info will be pre-filled in the delivery details section in order to check out faster
 * It will allow a non-registered or not logged in user to purchase products and checkout as a guest user
+* It allows a role-based authentication i.e only an admin user has all full permission including add, update and delete products from the back end (i.e database).

 ---